mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

+Update 1.10.2:

+Feb 9, 2020: Delete the MovementController.cs and the PlayerMovementController.cs classes, as I had combined I had incorporated the code from these classes into the PlayerController.cs class.
+Updated some of the existing classes.

 Update 1.10.1:

 Feb 9, 2020: A new folder title 'Custom Art' has been added along with my first sprint sheet (goblinBasicForward) and animation (goblinBasticForward.anim).